sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 * **[FIXED in Pro] Terms Order**: fixed PHP notice and warning on certain scenarios.
 Props to Brian N. for reporting the issue with a copy of the error log entry, which helped with troubleshooting.

 * **[FIXED in Pro] Custom Code >> Code Snippets Manager**: fixed an issue where users are not able to logout in certain scenarios when Code Snippets Manager is active.
 Props to HMDIA for reporting the issue and assisting with troubleshooting.

-### 6.8.0 (2024.02.13) - ASE Free and Pro

-* **[NEW in Free and Pro] Log In Log Out >> Login ID Type**: Restrict login ID to username or email address only.

-* **[IMPROVED in Free and Pro] Custom Code >> Custom Admin CSS**: change the hook in use to print custom CSS on page from 'admin_enqueue_scripts' to 'admin_print_footer_scripts'.
-This increases the chance that the custom CSS will override previously declared CSS.

-* **[IMPROVED in Free and Pro] Utilities >> Display System Summary**: added server IP address.
-Props to Koen A. for the suggestion.

-* **[IMPROVED in Free and Pro] Security >> Limit Login Attempts**: improve detection of user's IP address, especially for cases where the user is behind a proxy server.
-Prevents locking out all users from that proxy server when one is being locked out.
-Props to Gunnar A. for detecting and reporting the issue and suggesting a solution to help fix that.

-* **[FIXED in Pro] Admin Interface >> Admin Columns Manager**: fixed an issue where columns of certain post type listings are showing empty cells / values.
-This was originally reported in detail with GeoDirectory's Packages listing by Martin K., which also helped with the troubleshooting.

-* **[FIXED in Free and Pro] ASE settings page**: fixed plugin conflict between ASE and WordPress Mentions Légales plugin causing ASE settings page to be blank and dysfunctional.
-Props to Gilbert G. for reporting and helping with troubleshooting.

-* **[FIXED in Pro] Admin Interface >> Admin Columns Manager**: fixed PHP fatal error when there's a product that does not have an SKU and the Products column is shown in WooCommerce Orders page.
-Props to Jacob E. for reporting the issue and helping with troubleshooting.

-* **[FIXED in Free and Pro] Content Management >> Content Duplication**: fixed PHP warnings as reported by [@webvizionph](https://wordpress.org/support/users/webvizionph/) in details [here](https://wordpress.org/support/topic/warning-attempt-to-read-property-post_type-on-null-in-home/).

-* **[FIXED in Pro] Content Management >> Media Replacement**: fixed an issue where the "Select New Media File" button does not work in the grid view of the media library when viewing a media item and trying to perform media replacement.
-Props to Stefan P. for reporting the issue.

-* **[FIXED in Pro] Content Management >> Media Replacement**: fixed an issue where the new image (for replacement) is not being shown in the frontend view of the site and in the block editor's Featured Image section.
-Props to David H. for their investigative work detailing the issues and the scenarios under which they appear, and also for helping with the troubleshooting process.

 [**See the full changelog >>**](https://www.wpase.com/documentation/changelog/)